Localization persisting under aperiodic driving

-For weak breaking of the conservation law thermalization only occurs after a sufficiently long time scale which increases with the driving rate $1/T$.
+For weak breaking of the conservation law delocalization only occurs after a sufficiently long time scale.
+In Fig.~\ref{fig:scaling_new} (a), we show the dependence of the delocalization time $\tau_S$ on different single-particle chiral symmetry-breaking perturbations of strength $\delta$.
 To quantify the dependence, one can extract the time $t_x$ at which the entanglement entropy crosses the threshold $S_L(t_x)/(L/2)=x$.
-The prethermal lifetime $\tau_S$ is then defined as the average $\tau_S = \langle t_x\rangle_x$ where the averaged is performed by using five different thresholds $x=s_0\pm\epsilon,s_0\pm\epsilon/2,s_0$ with $s_0=0.13,\epsilon=0.01$.
-We plot $\sqrt{\ln\tau_S}$ versus $\ln 1/T$ in Fig.~\ref{fig:scaling_new} (a) for two system sizes with nonzero potential disorder $h_{max}$.
-The numerical results fit well with a straight line of slope $\sqrt{C}\approx 1$ in the high frequency regime, indicating that the prethermal lifetime scales as $ \tau_{S} \sim e^{C[\ln (T^{-1} / g)]^{2}} $ with a local energy scale $g$ as proposed in Ref.~\cite{mori2021rigorous}.
-This scaling suggests that the system thermalizes faster than exponential but slower than any power law~\cite{mori2021rigorous,SM}.
+The prethermal lifetime $\tau_S$ is then defined as the average $\tau_S = \langle t_x\rangle_x$ where the averaged is performed by using five different thresholds $x=s_0\pm\epsilon,s_0\pm\epsilon/2,s_0$ with the parameter values $s_0=0.11$ and $\epsilon=0.02$.

-In Fig.~\ref{fig:scaling_new} (b), we show the dependence of the thermalization time $\tau_S$ on different single-particle chiral symmetry-breaking perturbations of strength $\delta$.
-The prethermal lifetime $\tau_S$ is defined similarly to above, but with the parameter values $s_0=0.11$ and $\epsilon=0.03$.
-In the case of the small potential disorder $h_{max}=\delta$ (orange circles), the data fits well with a straight line in the log-log scale, suggesting that $\tau_S$ decreases algebraically as $ \tau_S \propto \delta^{-\beta} $ with $\beta\approx2.8$.
-Interestingly, for large $\delta>1$, a clear deviation from the scaling is observed and a turning point appears around $\delta\approx 5$, after which the prethermal lifetime instead increases monotonically.
+It is worth noting that the driving frequency ($1/T=1$) is comparable to other energy scales of $H_0$.
+Hence, the prethermal localization cannot be predicted via a local effective Hamiltonian obtained from a high-frequency perturbative expansion~\cite{mori2021rigorous}.
+However, the prethermal localization can still be parametrically long-lived as it is protected by approximately conserved quantities $N_k$.
+In the case of the small potential disorder $h_{max}=\delta$ (orange circles), the data fits well with a straight line in the log-log scale, suggesting that $\tau_S$ decreases algebraically as $ \tau_S \propto \delta^{-\beta} $ with $\beta\approx2.6$.
+Interestingly, for $\delta>0.2$, a clear deviation from the scaling is observed and a turning point appears around $\delta\approx 5$, after which the prethermal lifetime instead increases monotonically.
 This suggests that beyond this point, instead of playing the role of a symmetry breaking perturbation, potential disorder stabilizes the localization and prolongs the prethermal lifetime.

-Similarly, single-particle chiral symmetry can also be broken by introducing a static next-nearest-neighbor hopping $J_{nnn}/2\sum_i(c_i^{\dagger}c_{i+2}+c_{i+2}^{\dagger}c_i)$ to Eq.~\ref{eq.fermi} and the same scaling exponent $\beta$ is extracted (purple circles).
+Similarly, single-particle chiral symmetry can also be broken by introducing a static next-nearest-neighbor hopping $J_{nnn}/2\sum_i(c_i^{\dagger}c_{i+2}+c_{i+2}^{\dagger}c_i)$ to $H_0$ and approximately the same scaling exponent $\beta$ is extracted (purple circles).
 However, in contrast to potential disorder, long-range hopping cannot stabilize the localization, hence no turning point exists.